chatwoot/docs/docs/self-hosted/deployment/helm-charts.md

 This guide will help you to deploy a production ready Chatwoot instance with Helm Charts.

 To quickly try out the charts, follow the two steps below.
-For a production deployment, please make sure to pass in the required arguments to helm.
+For a production deployment, please make sure to pass in the required arguments to helm using your custom `values.yaml` file.

 ```
 helm repo add chatwoot https://chatwoot.github.io/charts